in28minutes/in28minutes.github.io/_blog/articles/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ---
 layout:     post
 title:   Introduction to Spring Data - Spring Data JPA, Spring Data REST and MongoDB
-date:       2022-01-02 12:31:19
+date:       2023-04-04 12:31:19
-summary:  Spring Data's mission is to provide a familiar and consistent, Spring-based programming model for data access.
-In this tutorial, we will explore the different interfaces provided by Spring Data.
-We will take a quick peek into Spring Data JPA and Spring Data for MongoDB.
+summary:  The objective of Spring Data is to provide a familiar and consistent Spring-based programming model for data access.
+In this article, we will look at the various APIs offered by Spring Data.
+We'll look at Spring Data JPA and Spring Data for MongoDB briefly.
 categories:  SpringBootJPA
 permalink:  /introduction-to-spring-data-with-spring-boot
 image: /images/spring-data-category.png